- BlackBerry Device Software

 - BlackBerry smartphones

-The Low Memory Manager (LMM) is activated automatically when the available flash memory on the BlackBerry® smartphone decreases to less than 400 KB.
-Flash memory is used to store BlackBerry® smartphone applications such as messages, calendar, contacts, tasks, memos, and third-party applications.
+The Low Memory Manager (LMM) is activated automatically when the available flash memory on the BlackBerry smartphone decreases to less than 400 KB.
+Flash memory is used to store application data from Messages, Calendar, Contacts, Tasks, MemoPad, and third-party applications.

-By removing rarely used applications and old data, BlackBerry® smartphone users can increase the amount of memory on their BlackBerry® smartphone.
-The LMM begins by removing low priority items such as cached data.
+The amount of memory on the BlackBerry smartphone can be increased by removing rarely used applications and old data.
+The Low Memory Manager begins by removing low priority items such as cached data.
 Medium priority items, such as very old email messages and out-of-date calendar entries, are deleted if additional memory capacity is required.
-If the memory situation on the BlackBerry® smartphone becomes critical, the LMM will cause the email application to remove email messages on a last-accessed basis.
+If the memory situation on the smartphone becomes critical, the Low Memory Manager will cause the email application to remove email messages on a last-accessed basis.

-For BlackBerry® 6 and BlackBerry® 7, go to Options > Device > Device and Status Information
+- Select Options > Device > Device and Status Information.

-See KB14320 for more information on how to maximize free space and battery power on a BlackBerry® smartphone.
+See KB14320 for more information on how to maximize free space and battery power on the BlackBerry smartphone.